hallm74/all-things-sabine/src/content/blog/2017-04-27-the-wedding-cake-from-hell-a-19th-century-shelby-county-murder-mystery-yet-unsolved.md

 On the Texas side of Sabine River, there lives on a murder mystery so intriguing, it could have well been subject matter for Dame Agatha Christie.

 And no matter how you slice it up, the dessert cake served to 60 East Texans at a wedding party in May 1847, was the wedding cake from Hell.
-Wedding at [Vines of the Yarra Valley](https://vinesoftheyarravalley.com.au/) always have amazing themes and memories.

 Back in those days, it was common to honor a young couple after they were joined in marriage with a wedding supper.
 Cake, of course, played a starring role in these suppers.